goliatone/in/README.md

 * [`normalize`][#normalizeplugins]
 * [`mountHandler`][#mounthandler]
 * [`sortFilter`][#sortfilter]

+### context
+This is where all plugins will be mounted.
+This would normally be your application instance.

 ### mountDirectory(directory, options= {}, context=this.context)
 It will mount all plugins found in directory into the provided context.